 Once the report is created, you will get an excel document with all the information you have.
 Put this into a pivot table and look to see what network is causing the high spend.
 This is where I was able to see it was the syndicated search traffic, so I know I need to look at this even further.

 Website URL Report

-Now we have to go back into the report section within Bing to pull a very specific report called Website URL report.
-This report is a unique feature that can only be found on Bing.
+Now we have to go back into the report section within Bing to pull a particular report called Website URL report.
+This story is a unique feature that can only be found on Bing.
 This report is going to show all the syndicated partners that brought in impressions and clicks to my campaigns.
-Same as the report above, you need to select the network tab when you are viewing this report since you want to see what URL’s are syndicated partners.
+Same as the report above, you need to select the network tab when you are viewing this statement since you want to see what URL’s are syndicated partners.

 From here, you are going to have to exclude this partner from being served in your campaign.
 I wrote an entire in-depth article about how to be successful with Bing Ads Syndicated Search Partners, so that will cover how to add this to the exclusion list using Bing Ads Editor.
 That guide will also give more information into the syndicated search partners, so definitely check that out.
 I also got a case study for this working at Clarks.

-One thing I’m going to mention with this network is that some partners only work well with certain verticals and offers.
+One thing I’m going to mention with this network is that some partners only work well with specific verticals and offers.
 Don’t just copy and paste a list of excluded partners from one account and transfer them into another account.
-Chances are you just limited potential conversions that would have worked better for your site compared to the one that it did not work for.
+Chances are you only limited potential conversions that would have worked better for your site compared to the one that it did not work for.

 Another thing I am going to call out is the app for Android and IOS.
 I had the privilege of being a BETA tester for the IOS app while I was at Microsoft and was impressed with how much the app has grown since 2015.
 I worked with Jamie Chung on some of the Q and A while I was there, so a lot of the feedback on the app was done with user testing.
 If you are interested in learning more about the app, I have a guide on how to use the bing ads app to make you more productive with your time.